silvalabs/.github/profile/README.md

 # Silva 🌱

 Welcome to Silva's GitHub repository!
-We're thrilled to have you here.
+We're to see you here.
 At Silva, we're all about nature and fostering sustainable growth.

 ## What We Do